open-wc/open-wc/docs/blog/testing-web-components-with-web-test-runner/index.md

 });
 ```

 **Important note:** `expect().to.be.accessible()` is an asynchronous command.
-If you do not `await` it you will get false positives in your test results.
+If you do not `await` this expectation you will get false positives in your test results.

 But, when you do `await` it, ensuring the snapshot accessibility of your custom element is just that simple.
 I saw "snapshot" here in that `.accessible()` knows nothing about your web component other than the state from which you called it.
-That means if further interactions with the element change the accessibility model, you should be sure to add a test or tests that takes your web component into that state and confirms its accessibility in that context.
-In future articles, we'll take a close look at what that means, a well as the difference between a component possessing an accessible tree of DOM nodes and specifically delivering a unique accessibility tree to assistive technology.
+That means if further interactions with the element change the accessibility model, you should be sure to add a test, or tests, that takes your web component into that state and confirms its accessibility in that context.
+In future articles, we'll take a close look at what that means, as well as the difference between a component possessing an accessible tree of DOM nodes and specifically delivering a unique accessibility tree to assistive technology.

 ## What have we got?

-Now you've got a pretty well tested `<testing-components>` element that features a `title` and `counter` attribute that delivers a button to your consumers that allows them to increment the counter.
+Now you've got a pretty well-tested `<testing-components>` element that features a `title` and `counter` attribute that delivers a button to your consumers that allows them to increment the counter.
 What more could you want?

 Oh... a lot?

 That seems fair.
 There isn't a lot in the component we've generated, which is good because it means that were you actually starting a new project with actual requirements there wouldn't be much to take away to start focusing on those.
-When we come back together in the future, we'll start from right here where we've left off and go deeper on testing web components in browser with `@web/test-runner`.
-Hopefully you've got at least a rough handle on how things come together in this area and are excited to come along for the ride.
+When we come back together in the future, we'll start from right here where we've left off and go deeper into testing web components in the browser with `@web/test-runner`.
+Hopefully, you've got at least a rough handle on how things come together in this area and are excited to come along for the ride.

 ## What's next...

 Now we know how to get started with a new web component project leveraging [Open Web Components](https://open-wc.org/) [generator](https://open-wc.org/guides/developing-components/getting-started/) and understand the basics of testing the defaults, interactivity, customization and accessibility of that element with [`@web/test-runner`](https://modern-web.dev/docs/test-runner/overview/), but, in the long story of UI development and testing, we're just getting started.
-Over the course of future conversations, we'll be digging into a number of topics important to testing web components, like:
+Throughout of future conversations, we'll be digging into more topics important to testing web components, like:

 - the capabilities (and limitations) of testing UI from the JS thread
-- how you can test more like a user will consumer your component, whether that's with a mouse, a keyboard, or a little slower the normal JS execution time
+- how you can test more like a user will consume your component, whether that's with a mouse, a keyboard, or a little slower the normal JS execution time
 - what sort of accessibility guarantees you can test at unit time
 - testing with DOM snapshots
 - testing for visual regression